Controller Synthesis of Collaborative Signal Temporal Logic Tasks for Multi-Agent Systems via Assume-Guarantee Contracts: Assume-Guarantee Contracts and Compositional Reasoning

-In order to formulate the STL tasks as assume-guarantee contracts, we first show in this subsection how to cast STL formulae into funnel functions.
-Note that the idea of casting STL as funnel functions was originally proposed in \cite{larsCDC}.
+In order to formulate the STL tasks as assume-guarantee contracts, we first show in this subsection how to cast STL formulae into \bl{prescribed performance} functions.
+Note that the idea of casting STL as \bl{prescribed performance} functions was originally proposed in \cite{larsCDC}.